Senkata: History

 Much like the other districts in El Alto, the population that lived there initially were immigrants of other regions in Bolivia, mainly miners that lived through the relocation in Bolivia during the 80s, which caused the loss of jobs for mine workers and triggered their migration to other cities.

-This migration period represents one of the four milestones that marked the urban development of El Alto, a city with 90% of inhabitants that speak Aymara.
+In 2003, during the Bolivian gas conflict, multiple people were shot by police in a series of clashes in El Alto In 2019 during the post electoral protests in Bolivia, multiple people were injured after police conflicts.

+In both events, an executive decree authorizing police and military intervention was followed by civilian deaths.
+In 2003, the intervention was supported by executive Decree 27209, and in 2019 the intervention was supported by Decree 4078, which exonerated the Armed Forces of Bolivia of criminal culpability.

 Neighborhoods and residential areas

-The Senkata area shows a big development of District 8, it has many neighbourhoods and residential areas like:
+The Senkata area includes the following neighborhoods: